visionof2030-pixel/ExamAI/README.md

             "close-questions-text": "Close List",
-            "analysis-status-text": "AI will analyze the file and generate content", "image-analysis-status-text": "AI will analyze the image and generate content", "summary-analysis-status-text": "AI will analyze the file and create summary", "flashcards-analysis-status-text": "AI will analyze the file and create flashcards", "language-label": "Choose Content Language",
+            "analysis-status-text": "AI will analyze the file and generate content", "image-analysis-status-text": "AI will analyze the image and generate content", "summary-analysis-status-text": "AI will analyze the file and create summary in Bites educational style", "flashcards-analysis-status-text": "AI will analyze the file and create flashcards", "language-label": "Choose Content Language",
             "arabic-language-name": "Arabic",